photoprism/photoprism/CODE_OF_CONDUCT.md

 # Code of Conduct

+## Basic Rules ##

-We only have three basic rules:
+To keep it simple, we only have three basic rules:

 1. Don't panic
 2. Don't be evil